wangd12rpi/FinLoRA/README.md

 ### Distributed Training with Enhanced Privacy

-Multiple institutions might want to collaborate to finetune a FinLLM using their private datasets.
-Using zero-Knowledge Proofs (ZKPs) in the finetuning stage allows enhanced data privacy.
+Multiple institutions might want to collaborate to fine-tune a FinLLM using their private datasets.
+Using zero-Knowledge Proofs (ZKPs) in the fine-tuning stage allows enhanced data privacy.

-[//]: # (Different user base, our model serve community, open-source well, we use finetuning)
+[//]: # (Different user base, our model serve community, open-source well, we use fine-tuning)

 [//]: # (assume large amount of user: )